Ahhh Greece, where the warmth of the people is as inviting as the Mediterranean breeze, and the cuisine is as rich as its history.

 Last I checked (Summer 2023) the minimum size limit for Octopus in Greece was 500g (1.1 pounds).
 There seems to be no official information about the minimum size limit right now.
 I have contacted the greek ministry of maritime affairs.

-For sustainable spearfishing of the Common Octopus (Octopus vulgaris), aim for individuals weighing at least 1 kg (2.2 lbs).
 According to a study done in South Korea, this weight generally indicates maturity for both males and females, ensuring they've had a chance to reproduce.

-Cooking Tip: Freeze the octopus before you cook it.
+Option 1: Freeze the octopus before you cook it.
 Then slow cook it.
 This will tenderize the meat.

 (Fun Fact: It is greek tradition to tenderize octopus by striking it against a rock 40 times.)